 It is a confidential and anonymous communication channel available to any employee in the Group intranet or alternatively through a post office box laid out for this purpose.

-The complaints received are currently managed by Prisa Compliance Unit, who reports them to the Audit Committee.
-Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.Prisa.com.
+The complaints received are currently managed by Prisa Compliance Unit, who reports them to the Audit Commission.